Tomas Okmanas

-Tomas Okmanas (born 5 November 1987) is a Lithuanian entrepreneur and investor.
-He co-founded Tesonet, a venture capital firm with stakes in gaming, adtech, AI, retail, and deep tech.
-He co-founded and is co-chief executive officer of Nord Security, which operates the virtual private network service NordVPN.
-He sits on the supervisory board of Šiaulių Bankas, one of the biggest banks in Lithuania.
+Tomas Okmanas (born 5 November 1987) is a Lithuanian tech-driven entrepreneur and investor, and co-founder of multiple global startups across both B2C and B2B sectors.
+He co-founded and is co-chief executive officer of a global cybersecurity company Nord Security, which operates the virtual private network service NordVPN.
+He also co-founded Tesonet, a founders-led group that builds, invests in, and accelerates products within cybersecurity, AI, web intelligence, sportech, edtech and other verticals.
+Under his leadership, the combined talent pool across his ventures now exceeds 3,600 people.
+He sits on the supervisory board of Artea Bank, one of the biggest banks in Lithuania.
 In 2024, Okmanas’ net worth was estimated to be €1.2 billion.

 In 2022, Okmanas became a part-owner of EuroLeague team BC Žalgiris two years later, he bought the BC London Lions.

+His latest venture is nexos.ai, an all-in-one AI platform for enterprises.
+Launched in 2025 January, nexos.ai secured $8 million early investment from Index Ventures, ten months later it closed a $35 million Series A round co-led by Evantic Capital and Index Ventures at $350 million valuation.

 Early life

 Okmanas was born and raised in Vilnius.
 He earned a bachelor's degree in history at Vilnius University and later earned a master's degree in e-business management at Mykolas Romeris University.